code-423n4/2023-06-llama/README.md

 # Assumptions

 - The root Llama instance deployed in the `LlamaFactory.sol` constructor will govern Llama instance deployments.
-- Llama instances are self-governed and standalone—they are governed exclusively by policyholders of that Llama instance, and are not governed by any special accounts that are not policyholders.
+- Llama instances are self-governed and standalone—they are governed exclusively by policyholders of that Llama instance, and are not governed by any special accounts that are not policyholders of that Llama instance.

 # Build & Tests